tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 Also, unlike scholarly research, Pronovix looks for best practices and successful patterns, like API explorers for interactivity, the ability to scan and locate reference material, site designs that inspires trust, clear use cases for the API, providing code samples in multiple languages, making onboarding simple and easy, fostering community, and more.
 Pronovix doesn't try to justify their criteria based on research or from studies that objectively verify and rank these characteristics.
 Instead, they tend to embrace industry standards and best practices that are generally accepted by practitioners.

+Another great resource is [Nordic APIs](https://nordicapis.com/).
+In [5 Examples of Excellent API Documentation (and Why We Think So)](https://nordicapis.com/5-examples-of-excellent-api-documentation/), they evaluate 5 documentation sites based on these criteria:

+* Authentication guide ☐
+* Quickstart guide ☐
+* Endpoint definitions ☐
+* Code snippets ☐
+* Example responses ☐

+They highlight reasons they like various sites, noting that the lesson with Stripe is "don't overdo it."
+For Twilio, it's "be beginner-friendly."
+For Dropbox, it's "cater to unique dev backgrounds."
+For GitHub, "save developer time wherever you can."
+And for Twitter, "be flexible with how you present information."

+Another Nordic article, [7 Items No API Documentation Can Live Without](https://nordicapis.com/7-items-no-api-documentation-can-live-without/) discusses 7 essential components in API docs:

+* 1: An Authentication Scheme
+* 2: HTTP Call Type Definitions
+* 3: Endpoint Definitions
+* 4: URI Structures, Methods, and Parameters
+* 5: Human Readable Method Descriptions
+* 6: Requests and Examples
+* 7: Expected Responses

+In my rubric, I've listed each of these items but only briefly and generally.
+Sites like these provide much more detailed guidance about how to optimize your documentation for each of these components.

 ## Technical writing handbooks

 Another place to find quality checklists and guidance for implementing general characteristics like clarity, relevance, accuracy, etc., is in technical writing handbooks.
 In [*Developing Quality Technical Information: A Handbook for Writers and Editors*](https://learning.oreilly.com/library/view/developing-quality-technical/9780133119046/app01.html), the authors provide a mountain of detail for best practices.
 They divide their guidelines into these categories and subcategories: